New results from the technological prototype of the CALICE highly-granular silicon tungsten electromagnetic calorimeter

 \subsection{Beam characteristics}

-The DESY beam test facility~\cite{diener_desy_2019} offers beam of electrons or positions, of 1 to 6\u{GeV}, with a peak intensity around 3\u{GeV} at a few kHz.
-The beam spot on the detector had a Gaussian profile of about 10\u{mm}.
+The DESY beam test facility~\cite{diener_desy_2019} offers beams of electrons or positions, between 1 and 6\u{GeV}, with a peak intensity of a few kHz around 3\u{GeV}.
+The beam spot on the detector, installed in the T21 zone on a movable table, had a Gaussian profile of about 10\u{mm}.

-Four weeks of tests have been used in November 2021 and March 2022.
-About three weeks were dedicated to the commissioning and training of the system, adjusting detector electronics and DAQ parameters, calibration and monitoring tools.
+Four weeks of test have been used in November 2021 and March 2022.
+About three weeks were dedicated to the commissioning and training of the system, adjusting detector electronics parameters, calibration and DAQ parameters and monitoring tools.